Help – baby cries when changing diaper

 Feeling cold

 Another is to warm their bottom with a hairdryer on a low setting.
-If your baby cries when changing diaper, this tried and tested technique will warm and comfort them.
+If your baby cries when changing diapers, this tried and tested technique will warm and comfort them.

 Hungry